Do we have to live in the parish where we wish to be married?

 Get in touch with your parish church to tell them your wedding date and that you require local banns, and they will organise that for you.
 Don’t forget to collect your banns certificate and give it to us before your wedding.

 “I’m divorced.
 Can I still get married in church?”

 We believe that marriage is for life, but also recognise that sadly, some marriages do fail.
 The Church of England agreed in 2002 that divorced people could remarry in church with the discretion of the individual parish priest.
-The first step is to contact our rector, Philip, and have a conversation to find a way forward.
+The first step is to contact us and have a conversation to find a way forward.